jaredonline/google-authenticator/README.md

 ## Storing Secrets in Encrypted Form

-Normally, if an attacker gets access to the application database, they will be able to generate correct authetication codes, elmininating the security gains from two-factor authentication.
+Normally, if an attacker gets access to the application database, they will be able to generate correct authentication codes, elmininating the security gains from two-factor authentication.
 If the application's ```secret_key_base``` is handled more securely than the database (by, for example, never putting it on the server filesystem), protection against database compromise can be gained by setting the ```:encrypt_secret``` option to ```true```.
 Newly-created secrets will then be stored in encrypted form.

-Existing non-encrypted secrets for all models for which the ```:encrypt_secret``` option to has been set to ```true``` can be encrypted by running
+Existing non-encrypted secrets for all models for which the ```:encrypt_secret``` option has been set to ```true``` can be encrypted by running
 ```bash
   rails google_authenticator:encrypt_secrets